- Course Collections

 This technical program discusses the proper application and selection of storefront framing systems and their appropriate components.
 A review of common storefront nomenclature plus structural loading and anchorage is included.

 Provides an overview of acoustic door assemblies including their components, features and their role in occupant comfort in both workplace and school environments.

 - An Overview of Commercial Rolling Door Products

 Provides an overview of the features, components, options and applications of various types of commercial rolling door products.

 This course will examine the basics of louvers in regards to their construction, features, types, product performance and testing requirements.
 In addition, we will discuss the various types of finishes that are available for louvers along with the ways that they are installed in projects.

 2.0 hour program

-This course provides an overview of three of the dominant traditional residential styles in the US; Shingle, Craftsman Bungalow and Prairie with a focus on window, door and trim elements.
+This course provides an overview of three of the dominant traditional residential styles in the U.S.: Shingle, Prairie School, and Craftsman Bungalow, with a focus on window, door and trim elements.